B1gN0Se/bug-scanner/README.md

 - **Success Criteria:**:  Define the patterns or strings that indicate a successful exploitation attempt.
 - **Concurrent Threads:**: Set the number of threads for multi-threaded scanning.
 - **View and Save Results:**: Results will be displayed in real-time as the scan progresses.

 After the scan completes, you will have the option to save the URLs found to be vulnerable to a file for future reference.

-## Customization

-bug-scanner allows for various levels of customization to fit your specific testing needs:
-- **Custom Payloads:**: Create or modify payload files to suit specific vulnerability types or applications.
-Payloads should be tailored to the vulnerability being tested.
-- **Success Criteria:**: Adjust the success criteria patterns in the tool to identify successful exploitation attempts more accurately.
-For example, you can modify the tool to check for specific error messages or unique responses.

-**Note: To run the scanner correctly, always pass the URLs with empty parameters!**
+**NOTE: To run the scanner correctly, always pass the URLs with empty parameters!**